 Disclaimer: Several features mentioned in this section (Contact Importing, User Replies, SMS LiveChat, and Keywords) are currently rolling out to users in phases.
 If you do not have access yet you should by November 25th, 2020.
 If you need it sooner please contact support.

 Almost everyone knows when they get a text.
 This makes SMS a great tool for re-engaging your subscribers, especially with time-sensitive content.
 As an added benefit, if you link an SMS message back to a Message step or flow it will reopen the 24-hour window on Messenger, giving you access free untagged messaging.

 But before you start sending anything, you’ll need to go through several important steps.

 **Note** SMS is only available with a ManyChat Pro plan.

 For now, SMS is only available for phone numbers in the United States.
 That means you can send an SMS to any subscribers that have US phone numbers.
 Sending an SMS is not dependent on your business’s location, only the subscriber’s phone number.

-We are working constantly on expanding SMS delivery to more countries — we should have Canada, the UK, Australia, Mexico, and Brazil live by March 4, 2020.
+We are working constantly on expanding SMS delivery to more countries — we should have Canada, the UK, Australia, Mexico, and Brazil live soon.
 We plan to have 80 percent of ManyChat Pro accounts covered by April 1st, 2020.